Cathedral Restoration Project

 The Cathedral Precinct

 The Old Deanery housed many generations of Deans over the years, but is now the hub of the Cathedral administration.
-Whilst the external restoration work has commenced, the internal fabric has been ravaged by time and hard work, and desperately needs upgrading.
+The external restoration work is ongoing and most of the internal fabric has been completed with the facilities at the rear desperately needing an upgrade.

-The grounds that link the St George’s Cathedral Precinct to the Terrace will also get a facelift – based on the original heritage gardens.
+The grounds that link the Old Deanery to the Terrace will also get a facelift – based on the original heritage gardens.

 WE NEED YOUR HELP!